 Because most social sites allow people to basically be anonymous, these individuals feel like they can say anything, no matter how nice or nasty.
 Just watch an episode of Jimmy Kimmel’s “Mean Tweets.”
 Famous people read real tweets that have been posted about them.
 Some of the things people say are truly horrible.
-They seem to take in stride, but what is said can be extremely hurtful.
+They seem to take it in stride, but what is said can be extremely hurtful.

-This nastiness is a form of bullying and can greatly effect people, especially young people.
+This nastiness is a form of bullying and can greatly affect people, especially young people.
 High school kids, and even smaller children, have committed suicide due to the public comments of their classmates.
 The comments are not even anonymous in many of those cases.

 Too much time on screens